A magical day at the Alhambra

 An unmissable experience off the coast of Marseille

-Cut to 600 BC.
+600 BC.
 Greek settlers from Phocaea step onto newly discovered shores, founding France’s oldest city and centuries of maritime activity.
 ‘Massalia’ goes on to attract a whopping 18,000 merchant ships each year.

 Cut to today.
 A stunning U-shaped promenade, a pretty marina with yachts, sailboats, speedboats, fishing boats, and a terminal for tourist boat excursions.
 A nautical vision in blue and white surrounded by elegant, lemon and sand-colored mansions and rows of cafes.
 To the left, a gentle hill, crowned by a magnificent basilica and up ahead, two sprawling forts at the gaping mouth of the bay, which opens up into the vast sea.
 Massalia morphs into Marseille.
 Have you added the most unique city of Southern France to your itinerary?